Hansi Flick has put his name among the best coaches on the planet with his work at Bayern Munich. - © DFL

 8) Record-breaking returns

-There might have been the smallest concerns creeping into the minds of Bayern’s bosses after those back-to-back defeats to Leverkusen and Gladbach, but since then Flick has taken the record champions to a level they have rarely reached before.
-It’s hard to imagine a coach breaking records at Bayern when you think that the club have been managed by Pep Guardiola and won an unprecedented treble under Jupp Heynckes in the last 10 years, but that’s what Flick has done.
+There might have been the smallest concerns creeping into the minds of Bayern’s bosses after those back-to-back defeats to Leverkusen and Gladbach, but after those setbacks, Flick took the record champions to a level they rarely reached before.
+It’s hard to imagine a coach breaking records at Bayern when you think that the club have been managed by Pep Guardiola and won an unprecedented treble under Jupp Heynckes, but that's just what Flick managed to do.

-At the conclusion of the 2019/20 Bundesliga season, Flick - with 32 wins from 35 games in all competitions - boasted the best ratio of any Bayern coach in history.
+At the conclusion of the 2019/20 Bundesliga season, the coach - with 32 wins from 35 games in all competitions - boasted the best ratio of any Bayern tactician in history.
 His points-per-game ratio of 2.78 surpassed Pep's 2.6 of 2013/14 and was just ahead of Heynckes' phenomenal 2.7.
-What's more, over 55 competitive games in, the Reds are consistently averaging a good three goals per 90 minutes.

 Watch: Bayern wrapped up their eighth straight Bundesliga title with victory in Bremen